PinkyBhansali/Unsupervised-ML/README.md

 - The primary objective is to cluster customers into distinct groups to optimize marketing strategies, personalized recommendations, and overall customer experience.
 - By leveraging RMF metrics, we aim to identify high-value customer segments, re-engage dormant customers, and tailor marketing efforts for improved customer retention and satisfaction.

+# Approch:
+## Clustering Algorithm:
+- Utilize clustering algorithms such as k-means to group customers based on their RFM scores, creating segments with similar characteristics.
+## Segmentation Interpretation:
+- Analyze and interpret the generated clusters to understand the distinct characteristics of each customer segment.
+## Marketing Strategy Implementation:
+- Develop and implement targeted marketing strategies for each cluster, tailoring promotions, and communication to address the specific needs and preferences of each group